-Ste Action

-p

-1 The selected root-node Package and all of its contained sub-Packages are recursively checked out.
+Ste p Action 1 The selected root-node Package and all of its contained sub-Packages are recursively checked out.
 Any Packages that cannot be checked-out are listed in a message box, with a brief description of the problem; for example: The Package is already checked out by user 'Fred' .
+2 When Project Security is enabled in Lock to Edit